 Rye Heritage Centre– this is the perfect place to visit if you want to learn more about Rye’s history through a replica model of the town, sound and lights effects.
 If you prefer learning the history out in the field, you can book Rye walking tour.
 For a little bit more excitement I will recommend renting out the audio tour that takes you on a ghost hunt around Rye.
 Imagine how much fun you can have, walking around medieval town listening to ghost stories 😉 || www.ryeheritage.co.uk

-Rye Landgate– You can not missed The Landgate when discovering Rye.
+Rye Landgate– You cannot miss The Landgate when discovering Rye.
 Part of the original defence wall these 14th Century towers are unfortunately closed to the public.
-But even looking at the Gate from outside can give you the feel of how the town use to look.
+But even looking at the Gate from outside can give you the feel of how the town used to look.